• Careers Home

 Discovering an Accelerated Path to Progress

-Chris was also surprised at the speed of progress at the Indianapolis site.
+Chris was surprised at the speed of progress at the Indianapolis site.
 “I worked for a few other large organizations where we had a lot more bureaucracy and decisions were made several levels up.
 Here, we’re able to have an impact on a lot of things at the plant and create impact at every level,” he said.

 A Growth Opportunity for Diverse Disciplines

-Chris has a similar viewpoint.
+Chris emphasized the multidisciplinary nature of RayzeBio’s work as a key factor in its growth.
 “We have so many departments: radiochemistry, chemistry, molecular biology, all forms of engineering.
 We’re always looking for people who are experienced in the FDA or CFR part 11.
 These are all very valuable skills to help us get to commercialization,” he explained.
-“Each day brings a new challenge, and we’re always looking for good people to help us overcome those challenges.”

 Building a Bright Future for Transforming Patients’ Lives